Josiah Winslow: King Philip's War – cause and effect

 King Philip's War, also known variously as "Metacomet's War or Rebellion" was between various Indian groups in New England and English colonists and their Indian allies and lasted between 1675–1678.
 King Philip was killed by a Puritan militia company headed by Major Benjamin Church on August 12, 1676.

 On June 20, 1675, natives attacked colonial homesteads and war came to New England.
 King Philip (aka Metacomet) and Governor Winslow had allowed an acrimonious situation to get out of hand and the attack and the violence that followed surprised everyone – English and Indian alike.

 Edward Winslow had been a Pilgrim leader who made peace with the native peoples and treated them honorably.
 But his son Josiah, who became the colony's military commander about 1659, did not have a good relations with the Indians, and had a different view of them than his father did.
 Eventually the colonials no longer held the opinion, as they had for many years, of needing the help of the Indians for their survival.
 Many younger colonists especially began to see the Indians as an impediment to the development of the lands that they largely now saw as their own.

-King Philip began his relationship with the English with the best interests of all at heart, but greed played a part in his thinking and he eventually was involved in a large scale transfer of native lands to the colonists, helped by a questionable character, Leiden-born Thomas Willet, who wrongly portrayed himself a friend to all parties.
+King Philip began his relationship with the English with the best interests of all at heart, but greed played a part in Winslow's thinking and he eventually was involved in a large scale transfer of native lands to the colonists, helped by a questionable character, Leiden-born Thomas Willet, who wrongly portrayed himself a friend to all parties.

 From the 1650s to 1665–75, the sale of Indian lands to the colonists had increased greatly, from what was fourteen Indian land deeds registered in Plymouth court in the 1650s to a total of seventy-six deeds recorded between 1665 and 1675.
 Shiwei Jiang has several Plymouth deeds showing that Moses Simmons and his son Aaron, early settlers of Scituate, bought some lands from Josiah Winslow and Constant Southworth.

 Governor Prence and Assistant Governor Winslow felt they had developed the best way to manage Indian affairs, with Thomas Willet being involved as King Philip's contact with Josiah Winslow.
 Prence and Winslow tried to emulate the relationship that Bradford and Standish had with the Indians in 1622, but, as recorded by Hubbard, fell short of that goal.
 When Prence died in 1673 and Winslow became governor, King Philip was very displeased to have to conduct business with a man he immensely disliked.
 He felt that Winslow was connected somehow with the unsolved death of his brother "Alexander" who was mysteriously found dead.
 Winslow was also involved in the massive sale of Indian lands down to the outright confiscation of Indian-owned real estate.
 When Winslow had at first found that his real estate actions were deemed not to be legal in Plymouth, he went about forcing a change in the law to accommodate his unethical actions.